“STEM education is the leveler for all to be successful in the future needs of humanity.” – Ian R. McAndrew, Ph.D

 We continually refine our course strategy with the goal of helping each student reach the second round of the AOS/AET admissions process.
 Our techniques, which include practice tests to mimic the real test-taking environment, have proven highly successful for nearly all of our students.

-The class is split into two sessions per week, one focusing primarily on the STEM Thinking Skills Assessment while the other focuses on developing necessary writing skills to be successful in the writing assessment.
-Class size is limited to eight students.
-We encourage you to thoroughly review our Frequently Asked Questions (FAQs) below.
+The class is split into two sessions per week, one focusing primarily on the STEM Thinking Skills Assessment, while the other focuses on developing necessary writing skills to be successful in the writing assessment.
+Class size is limited to 6 – 8 students.

 STEM Thinking Skills Assessment